Jefre Cantu-Ledesma

-Jefre Cantu-Ledesma is a multi-instrumentalist, member of several bands, and co-founder of the Root Strata record label based out of San Francisco, California.
+Jefre Cantu-Ledesma is a multi-instrumentalist and an ambient/experimental musician from the United States.
+He co-founded the drone and ambient label Root Strata.

+Biography

+Cantu-Ledesma was born and raised in Texas, United States, and studied sculpture and visual arts in San Francisco.
+Cantu-Ledesma is now based in New York State.

 Cantu-Ledesma got his start in the band Tarentel.
 He was one of the founding members and is still a primary figure in the band's line-up.
-Cantu-Ledesma continues to be involved with many musical projects.
+He continued to be involved with many musical projects, including experimental rock band The Alps, the solo project Colopho, and the duo Raum (with Grouper).

+His solo debut album, Love Is a Stream, came in 2010 and was released under Type Records.
+Cantu-Ledesma continued to release many solo and collaborative projects, including A Year with 13 Moons in 2015, On the Echoing Green in 2017, You Can See Your Own Way Out in 2021 with Ilyas Ahmed, and Gift Songs in 2025.

 His label, Root Strata, has an extensive catalog that includes artists such as Tarentel, Grouper, Yellow Swans, Charalambides, Keith Fullerton Whitman, Oneohtrix Point Never, Barn Owl, Starving Weirdos, Gregg Kowalsky, and more.

-Cantu-Ledesma currently lives in Germany.